 It is the intent of Market Your Thoughts Competition to encourage intermediate students to creatively think about enterprising ventures and to pursue entrepreneurial thinking and action.
 With the assistance of the teacher, we would like to identify, recognize, reward and support the talent and initiative of our enterprising young people.
 We are therefore, challenging all grades 7 and 8 students to participate in the Market Your Thoughts Competition.

-The competition will involve students identifying a business opportunity that they believe could work in the province of Ontario and writing an essay describing their business concept.
-Students in Northern Ontario will have an opportunity to win money, prizes
+The competition will involve students identifying a business opportunity that they believe could work in the province of Ontario and creating a multi-media business plan describing their business concept.
+Students in Northern Ontario will have an opportunity to win money and prizes

 and have their winning essays published in the following edition of Market Your Thoughts.
 Teachers are provided a lesson plan that guides them through the activity as well as a Market Your Thoughts wall poster for their classroom.